-Ontractual maturities do not anticipate reductions for periodic paydowns.
+3 Contractual maturities do not anticipate reductions for periodic paydowns

-Gross unrealized gains in our investment securities portfolio were \$168.0 million as of December 31, 2011 and \$116.0 million as of December 31, 2010.
-Gross unrealized losses on our temporarily impaired investment securities were \$6.6 million as of December 31, 2011 and \$32.5 million as of December 31, 2010.
-As of December 31, 2011, the gross unrealized losses were primarily related to mortgage-backed securities issued by government agencies and debt securities issued by corporations and were attributable primarily to changes in interest rates, relative to when the investment securities were purchased.
+December 31, 2012 and \$6.6 million as of December 31, 2011.
+As of December 31, 2012, the gross unrealized losses were primarily related to mortgage-backed securities issued by government agencies and were attributable primarily to changes in interest rates, relative to when the investment securities were purchased.
+See Note 3 to the Consolidated Financial Statements for more information.